PapitoSpence/Superheroes/README.md

 # Superheroes
 This repository contains a Rails application that allows users to view, add, edit, and delete superheroes.
-The application uses the Model-View-Controller (MVC) architecture and a PostgreSQL database.
+The application uses the Model-View-Controller (MVC) architecture and Sqlite database.

 # Installation
 To install and run this application, follow these steps: